 Moving to Canada is a rewarding and exciting experience.
 But, it can come with challenges.
 One challenge is adapting to the Canadian workplace.
 Continuing your career in Canada can be difficult, but bridging programs can help you prepare and succeed.
 The programs help you transfer your international work experience and education to the Canadian workplace.
 In Ontario, there are more than 30 bridging programs for newcomers in Ontario.
 Many of the programs come with bursaries of up to $5,000 to help you cover direct education costs, such as tuition and books.

-Here are 5 main reasons immigrants can benefit from enrolling in a bridging program:
+Discover how you can benefit from enrolling in a bridging program!

-1. Your job falls under the regulated category
+1. Your job belongs to a regulated occupation

-It is a well-known fact that employers are looking for Canadian work experience, even more so in a sense of understanding how Canadian workplaces operate and what soft skills are required to succeed.
-A bridging program helps to fill this gap and ease your way into the Canadian workforce.
+Employers look for Canadian work experience.
+Ideally, employers want you to understand how Canadian workplaces operate and display the soft skills you require to succeed.
+The right program can fill this gap and help you ease your way into the Canadian workforce.

 3. You are struggling with language requirements in your trade or profession

-Some occupations can use very technical language that you might not be familiar with.
-Bridging programs, altered to your needs, can help you build your language skills specific to your occupation.
+Some occupations can use technical language that you might not be familiar with.
+Bridging programs can help you build your language skills specific to your occupation.

-4. A bridging program can prepare for a license or certification exam
+4. A bridging program can you prepare for licensing exams

-5. You are missing a specific skill to meet the requirement for your desired occupation
+5. You are missing specific skills to meet the requirements for your occupation

 For more information, tools, resources, and free webinars visit finding a job in Canada.
 Get the help you need to achieve your career goals in Canada!